by Christopher Bomba

 In Los Angeles during World War II, he hoped his photography background would land him a job as a Hollywood cameraman, only there wasn’t an opening on that local’s roster.
 There was one in the Editors Guild (then Local 776) however, and he took it, determining the course of his life for the next 30 years.
 It didn’t take long for him to get recognition for his craft.
 In 1945, his sound work on A Thousand and One Nights earned him an Oscar nomination for Best Special Effects.
 Soon after coming to Fox from Columbia in 1953, he chaired the Classification Committee for the Guild.
 In that role, he proposed and then founded the Motion Picture Sound Editors (MPSE), serving as its first president.

 In the early 1960s, my visits to the studio had become few.
 Dr. Marano had moved to an office in Beverly Hills.
 My mother had gone back to work and wasn’t available to drive us over the hill.
 Fox, meanwhile, had fallen on hard times.
 As Cleopatra (1963) threatened to bankrupt the studio, my dad was so convinced he’d be laid off and never cut sound again that he got his real estate license and, on weekends, tried to jumpstart a second career.
 Fortunately, the studio survived, along with his job.
+I mean had the studio been situated in a place like Harrisburg and gone bankrupt in recent years, those in the know would have advised the owner of the studio to gather more information about chapter 13 bankruptcy attorneys in Harrisburg.
+This could have helped them to reorganize their finances and pay off the debt strategically in the present day.
+However, since it was not a problem of the current times, the studio got saved somehow with the help of other options.

 His weathering of those tough times was soon rewarded with work on what would be his favorite picture, The Sound of Music (1965).
 He’d come home enthused, and made a point of taking the entire family to its first pre-release screening, something I don’t recall him ever having done before.